Raphael40/Java-Course/02_setup/01_setup.md

 ---

-At this point you should have a JDK installed (17 or 21) and IntelliJ or VSCode (with the Java extension pack).
+At this point you should have a JDK installed (17 or 21) and IntelliJ.

 In the next section we are going to run our first program and look at Java classes.